 STOR MWATER 40a An Operational Works application must be submitted to and be approved by Council for the internal and external stormwater infrastructure.
 Engineering Certification by the RPEQ that the design complies with the conditions of this approval as well as relevant engineering standards and best practice.
 Prior to the commencement of any works on the subject land.
 40b All stormwater infrastructure necessary to convey runoff from roof and developed surface areas, and any runoff onto the development from adjacent and upstream areas, must be provided in accordance with an Operational Works approval.
 Prior to commencement of construction of each relevant phase, and to be maintained thereafter.
 40c All stormwater infrastructure necessary to treat runoff in accordance with the State Planning Policy water quality objectives must be provided in accordance with an Operational Works approval.
 Prior to commencement of construction of each relevant phase, and to be maintained thereafter.
 40d Ponding and redirection of stormwater must not occur as a result of development.
 Prior to commencement of use of each relevant phase, and to be maintained thereafter.
-40e Discharge stormwater from the development at the lawful point of At all times.
+40e Discharge stormwater from the development at the lawful point of discharge generally in accordance with the Stormwater Management Plan, reference number J-10798 version 7.0, prepared by CWD Group At all times.

-discharge generally in accordance with the Stormwater Management Plan, reference number J-10798 version 7.0, prepared by CWD Group Pty Ltd and dated 28 August 2019.
-40 All works associated with this development must be undertaken without resulting in stormwater damage or actionable nuisance to surrounding and/or downstream properties or infrastructure. each
+Pty Ltd and dated 28 August 2019.
+40f All works associated with this development must be undertaken Prior to without resulting in stormwater damage or actionable nuisance to commencement surrounding and/or downstream properties or infrastructure. of use of each relevant phase.